Join

 The information in this article is correct as at time of publication.

-3. Source: SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) Index, February 2024.
-Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a superannuation fund.
+2. Hostplus Balanced (MySuper) investment option compared to the SuperRatings Accumulation Fund Crediting Rate Survey – SR50 Balanced (60-76) Index at 31 December 2024.
+Past performance is not a reliable indicator of future performance.

-5. Past performance is not a reliable indicator of future performance, and should never be the sole factor considered when selecting a superannuation fund.
+4. Past performance is not a reliable indicator of future performance.